 Since an annulled marriage is not seen as valid, the children born during that marriage can technically be viewed as though they were born to single parents.
 However, you can always ask a judge to establish paternity.
 Additionally, in California, fathers are protected by the presumption of paternity – this is the legal assumption that the former husband is the father, even if the marriage was not valid.

-Working with an Attorney to Annul Your Marriage
+Working with an Orange County Annulment Attorney

 If you believe you may qualify for an annulment, the Orange County annulment lawyers at Moshtael Family Law can offer experienced, knowledgeable insight.
 Nullity of a marriage or domestic partnership is a legal matter with certain complexities and timelines that must be considered.
 Our attorneys can ensure you qualify, help you with all documentation, and guide you through the necessary legal proceedings.